asarudick/sasquatch/README.md

 ## Configuration

 By default, all transforms will be executed.
-If you want to whitelist transforms for a project, copy default.config.ts to <project root>/codemod.config.ts and remove any transforms you don't want.
+If you want to whitelist transforms for a project, copy default.config.ts to your_project_root/codemod.config.ts and remove any transforms you don't want.

 ## Shoutout